 - Compare the hashes.
 They should match.

-Usually it is sufficient to instruct Little Snitch to ignore the presumably erroneous code signature mismatch on this software, after of course verifying the hash as described above.
-You should also disable LAN-Sync in SpiderOak One or Groups.
+Often it is sufficient to instruct Little Snitch to ignore the presumably erroneous code signature mismatch on this software, after of course verifying the hash as described above.
+You should also delete previous SpiderOak rules in Little Snitch, and disable LAN-Sync in SpiderOak.
 Once those things are done there should be no further warning messages or interruptions.

 If you have any feedback on this article please let our support team know.
 Thanks!